Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 15-FA11 (green-yellow) between solder joint S117 and the A/C WOT relay using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the 15-FA11 (GREEN/YELLOW) circuit between solder joint S117 and the A/C WOT relay using the Wiring Diagrams.
+CHECK for proper system operation.

 • Is the A/C compressor clutch working?